HolgerHees/cloudsync/README.md

 **java >= 7 and Java Cryptography Extension (JCE) is required**

-It is tested and works fine on linux but with a few fixes it should also work on windows or osx.
+It is tested and works fine on linux, windows and osx.
+On windows there is currently no support for file permissions but i'm working on it.
 Feel free to submit patches for improvements and bugfixes!

 To use it, copy ```'config/cloudsync.config.default'``` to ```'config/cloudsync.config'``` and set your PASSPHRASE, REMOTE_CLIENT_ID and REMOTE_CLIENT_SECRET.
 To get the last two parameter follow https://github.com/HolgerHees/cloudsync/wiki/Google-Client-Credentials.